tunroam/paper/intersection_report_spec/322identity.md

 <!--
 not sure if we should mention this example
 -->
-When clients their VPN is off, such apps could do DNS queries, which can be blocked since they do not include the specific subdomain.
+When a client's VPN is off,
+such apps could do DNS queries, which can be blocked since they do not include the specific subdomain.